ceres-solver/ceres-solver/docs/source/installation.rst

      found TBB version.
 You can customize the searched TBB location with the ``TBB_ROOT`` variable.

+  A CMake native version of SuiteSparse that can be compiled on a variety of platforms (e.g., using Visual Studio, Xcode, MinGW, etc.) is maintained by the `CMake support for SuiteSparse <https://github.com/sergiud/SuiteSparse>`_ project.

 - `CXSparse <http://faculty.cse.tamu.edu/davis/suitesparse.html>`_.
   Similar to ``SuiteSparse`` but simpler and slower.
 CXSparse has no dependencies on ``LAPACK`` and ``BLAS``.
 This makes for a simpler build process and a smaller binary. **Optional**

+  A CMake native version of CXSparse that can be compiled on a variety of platforms (e.g., using Visual Studio, Xcode, MinGW, etc.) is also maintained by the `CMake support for SuiteSparse
+  <https://github.com/sergiud/SuiteSparse>`_ project and is part of the
+  SuiteSparse package.

 - `Apple's Accelerate sparse solvers <https://developer.apple.com/documentation/accelerate/sparse_solvers>`_.
   As of Xcode 9.0, Apple's Accelerate framework includes support for